manisaigaddam/chaupar/README.md

 - Node.js v18+
 - Git
-- Conflux wallet (Fluent, MetaMask) configured to Conflux eSpace Testnet
+- Conflux Wallet (Fluent Wallet or MetaMask configured for Conflux eSpace Testnet)
-- Testnet CFX and USDT0 (Available from Conflux Faucets)
+- Testnet CFX (for gas) and USDT0 (for betting)

 ### Installation